Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Relocate the AutoConnect home path

-A home path of AutoConnect is **\_ac** by default.
+A home path of AutoConnect is **/\_ac** by default.
 You can access from the browser with http://IPADDRESS/\_ac.
 You can change the home path by revising [**AUTOCONNECT_URI**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnect.h#L58) macro in the include header file as [AutoConnect.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnect.h).

 ```cpp
 #define AUTOCONNECT_URI         "/_ac"